 As part of our Festival Focus Day on the future of Economics, we meet some of the trailblazing women developing new approaches to the economy and monetary policy.

-Speakers include Heather Melville OBE, Director and Head of Client Experience at PwC; Jo Swaffield, Head of the University of York’s Department of Economics; Rachel Oliver Head of Campaigns at Positive Money - which campaigns for a money and banking system that enables a fair, sustainable and democratic economy; Sarah Marie Hall of the Women’s Budget Group (WBG), a not-for-profit organisation that monitors the impact of government policies on men and women; and Zubaida Haque of the Runnymede Trust, who is a Commissioner on the WBG Commission on a Gender-Equal Economy.
+Speakers include Heather Melville OBE, Director and Head of Client Experience at PwC; Jo Swaffield, Head of the University of York’s Department of Economics; Rachel Oliver Head of Campaigns at Positive Money- which campaigns for a money and banking system that enables a fair, sustainable and democratic economy; and Zubaida Haque of the Runnymede Trust, who is a Commissioner on the Women’s Budget Group (WBG) Commission on a Gender-Equal Economy.
+The session is chaired by Juliette Healey, Agent for Yorkshire and the Humber at the Bank of England.

 This event is part of the Festival Focus Day, A Fair Economy.
 A Better World, presented in partnership with the Friends Provident Foundation.
 You may be interested in the related events, The Future of Economics: Transforming the discipline and The Postcode Lottery: Globalisation and the left behind.